A level subject combinations and outcomes

 If you need an accessible version of this information to meet specific accessibility requirements, please email [email protected] with details of your request.

-The 'Grade distributions' tab shows students' grades for different subject combinations.
+The 'Grades' tab shows students' grades for different subject combinations.
 You can select a combination of up to three subjects and explore how students' grades in one subject relate to their grades in other subjects.
 For example, you can find out:

-• how many students achieved A* in mathematics, biology and chemistry
+• how many students achieved grade A* in mathematics and achieved grade A* in biology and chemistry?

-• what grades did students who achieved C or above in geography, achieve in history?
+• what grades did students who achieved grade C or above in geography achieve in history?

-The 'Subject combinations' tab shows the most frequent combinations of subjects.
+The 'Subjects' tab shows the most frequent combinations of subjects.
 You can choose to see the individual subjects that were most frequently taken or the most frequently taken combinations of two or three subjects.
-You can also select a subject to see which other subjects were mostly frequently taken together with it.
+You can also select a subject to see which other subjects were most frequently taken together with it.
 For example, you can find out:

 Schools and colleges in England are included.

-For each year, A level subjects which were taken by at least 2,500 students are included.
+For each year, only A level subjects which were taken by at least 2,500 students are included.
 Only reformed A level subjects are included.
 A level subjects were reformed in stages.
-If a subject is not present in the selected year, it may not have been examined in its reformed version in that year.
-Some frequently taken subjects, such as mathematics and further mathematics were reformed in 2019 and hence do not have any data available for 2018.
+For the 2019 or 2020 summer exam series, subjects that weren't examined in the reformed version are not shown.

-The results shown for the selected subject and grade combinations include all grades awarded on results day.
-A result 'U' (unclassified) means that a student received a result that is below the standard of achieving a grade E or above.
-In the 'Grade distributions' tab, you can select to show all grades, any particular grade or a range of grades.
-If a grade is not shown, this is because no student achieved that grade for the selected combination of grades and subjects.
+All valid qualification-level results issued on results days which include passing grades and Fails (U) are included.
+In the 'Grades' tab, you can select to show all grades, any particular grade or a range of grades.
+If a grade is not shown, this is because no student achieved that grade for your combination of grades and subjects.

-The 'Listen to this graph' button plays sounds based on the data shown in the graph.
-The higher the pitch of the sound, the more students have received a particular grade, starting with A*.
+Click the 'Listen to this chart' button to play sounds based on the chart data.
+The higher the pitch of the sound, the more students have received the grade.
 A special sound is played for the grade that has been achieved by the most students.
-'Listen to this graph' makes the data more accessible to people who are blind or partially sighted.
+'Listen to this chart' makes the data more accessible to people who are blind or have low vision.

-We are publishing this data so that students, schools, policy makers and other stakeholders can easily access and explore information on qualifications and results.
+We are publishing this data so that students, schools, policy makers and other stakeholders can easily access and explore information on qualifications and outcomes.

 For any feedback on these graphs or tables, please contact [email protected].